symonehouston/arcade/README.md

 - Read the prompt on the screen and click the appropriate key to play a game

 *Tetris*
-- Read the prompts on the screen
 - Select (1), (2), (3), or (4) to choose a background
-- Using the right and left arrows to move your block from side to side
+- Use the right and left arrows to move your block from side to side
+- Use the up arrow to rotate your shape
+- Use the down arrow to make the shape fall faster
+- Goal of the game: Fit the shapes together so a row is completely filled with blocks.
+This will clear the row.
+You want to clear as many rows as possible and avoid letting the blocks stack up.
+If they stack up and touch the top of the grid you lose.

 *Flappy Bird*